cwarden45/Bastu_Cat_Genome/README.md

 *10/31/2019* - Started filling out information on-line ("Health and Wellness Assessment" and "Weekly Cat Journal")

 *11/10/2019* - Completed 2 of 12 weeks on-line.
-I scheduled a live session, but those were't actually available until March 2020 (which will be after the 12 weeks have completed).  **I have no complaints about the timing of responses of the chats.**  However, this makes me think perhaps 1-2 free sessions should be offered instead of 3.
+I scheduled a live session, but those were't actually available until March 2020 (which will be after the 12 weeks have completed).  **I have no complaints about the timing of responses of the chats (with responses within ~24 hours).**  However, this makes me think perhaps 1-2 free "live" 30 minute real-time sessions should be offered instead of 3.
 Likewise, I noticed some sessions are at times that are probably very inconvenient for the coach (like 1 AM on a Saturday).

 **basepaws (mouth swab, $129.00)**: